awsdocs/amazon-rds-user-guide/doc_source/USER_PostgreSQL.Replication.ReadReplicas.md

 # Working with PostgreSQL Read Replicas<a name="USER_PostgreSQL.Replication.ReadReplicas"></a>

 You usually use Read Replicas to configure replication between Amazon RDS DB instances\.
-For general information about Read Replicas, see [Working with Read Replicas of MariaDB, MySQL, and PostgreSQL DB Instances](USER_ReadRepl.md)\.
+For general information about Read Replicas, see [Working with Read Replicas](USER_ReadRepl.md)\.

 This section contains specific information about working with Read Replicas on PostgreSQL\.